Choosing a resume writer.

 This might not actually seem like an important factor—people can be talented whether they work online or from an office—but what having a physical location indicates is consistent work coming in and confidence in working with clients face to face.

-Not so well known and very wide-spread, is resume writers employing something known as a virtual location.
+Not so well known and very wide-spread, is the business of resume writers employing something known as a virtual location.
 For a small monthly fee, a CBD business will allow a business to use their title without actually having access to that physical location.

 You don’t even have to be in the same country.

-If you’re looking at a resume service that has a CBD location but doesn’t offer a face to face service, there is almost total certainty that a virtual office is what they’re employing.
+If you’re looking at a resume service that has a CBD location but doesn’t offer a face to face service, there is almost total certainty that a virtual office is what they’re employing, and that they are not operating from that physical location.

 Call your proposed resume writer and ask, “Do you offer a face to face location at any of your locations?”, and you will have your answer.